TarunyaProgrammer/Devify/README.md

 ## 📬 Contact

 Need help customizing **Devify** or want to collaborate?
-Reach out via GitHub or email: **tarunya@example.com**
+Reach out via GitHub or email: **tarunyak.10@gmail.com**

 ---

-_This project was built with ❤️ to help developers build their personal brand._
+_This project was built with ❤️ to help developers build their personal sites._